Football players from Sunderland College visited Goals Soccer Centre at Gosforth Park Racecourse to be given an essential ECG scan by a local charity.

 Hearts with Goals, a charity based in the North East, offered to perform heart scans on students from the College’s Football Development Centre to detect any underlying issues.

 An ECG (electrocardiogram) checks the rhythm and electrical activity of the heart.
 Sensors are attached to the skin and detect the electrical signals produced by the heart each time it beats.
 These signals are recorded by a machine and are assessed to see if they’re unusual.
-The scan is painless and only takes approximately 10 minutes.
+The scan is painless and only takes a few minutes.

-This activity was organised following a recent incident where a football player from another college suddenly collapsed while playing a fixture and required resuscitation.
+This activity was organised following a recent incident at the College where a football player from another college suddenly collapsed while playing a fixture and required resuscitation.

 Sudden cardiac arrest is the UK’s biggest killer.
 Hearts with Goals place defibrillators in public places and raise awareness of the importance of CPR.